nihr43/multi-cloud-k8s/readme.md

 Waiting for this node to finish joining the cluster. .. .. .. ..
 ```

+Why not use the terraform provisioner feature?
+Rather than having tofu configure nodes in isolation, waiting until all the nodes have been provisioned lets us genereate a full inventory file.
+The tool spits out a command hint `ansible-playbook main.yml -i inventory`, which we're free to use directly if we ever want to make small changes without reprovisioning the cluster.
+We're also templating `/etc/hosts` with ansible, which needs to be updated whenever the infrastructure changes.

 ## todo

 Enable calico's built-in wireguard capability for inter-node encryption.